aimarabimanyu/capstone-growplants/README.md

 6. Compile and train the model
 7. Test model using test dataset
 8. Evaluate model using accuracy value, loss function, confusion matrix, and classification report
-9. Save model and convert using tensorflow js
+9. Save model to h5 format and then convert it using tensorflow js

 # Class Prediction
 There are 13 classes to be predicted by the model: